eunivers3/python-multithread-batch-geocoder/README.md

 # Python Batch Address Geocoder
+Geocode a list of string addresses to get their coordinates and other geospatial information using the Google Geocoding API.

 ## Usage
 To run [geocode.py](geocode.py), insert your Google API key and list of addresses you'd like to geocode.
 Optionally, set a country restriction you'd like to limit your addresses to, or set a language output.
 Leave country restriction and language output as *None* if you don't want to set any component restrictions.